In the history of the struggle against injustice

 Mary Turok, a member of the banned SACP and COD, was jailed for illegal activities under the 90-Day Detention Act in 1962.
 Mary, with fellow underground cell members Pixie Benjamin, Ann Nicholson and Molly Anderson, went on a secret mission in Johannesburg to put up posters protesting the continued banning of the ANC and the PAC.

+Unbeknownst to them, another cell member had informed the apartheid police of the planned activity, and the women were caught in the act, detained at the Fort Women’s Prison, and moved to Pietersburg Prison for three months.
+The prisoners, separated by race, were tasked with crocheting and, ironically, sewing policemen’s uniforms, which Mary thought ‘an eye-opener’.
 At that time, her husband Ben, Treason Trialist, lecturer and underground SACP leader, was sentenced to a three-year term at Pretoria Central under the Explosives Act.
 This left their three young children in the care of their maternal grandmother and friends.
 A cruel consequence of anti-apartheid activism was for many families the separation of parents from their children for long periods of time.
 Mary, Ben and the children reunited in 1965, a year after the Rivonia Trialists were sentenced to life imprisonment.
+However, when SACTU and COD president Pieter Beyleveld turned state witness at Bram Fischer’s first trial in 1964, he revealed the names of 80 other wanted communist associates.
+Rumours of Mary’s imminent arrest in 1966 prompted the family to secretly leave South Africa for Nairobi and settle in Dar es Salaam, where Mary worked as a doctor’s assistant at Muhimbili Hospital until they moved to London in 1969.When dialogue breaks down, people often experience threats of violence and economic manipulation.
+How do we maintain productive and meaningful dialogue with those who disagree with us?

 How can we translate that dialogue into action so that the patience of those with the most urgent needs does not have to be endless?